 NFT avatars are algorithm-generated pixelated digital images with cartoon characters in profile picture format.
 These digital items have found increasing popularity among the crypto community, with many willing to pay millions in order to get their hands on a rarer NFT avatar.

 Users can create or mint NFT avatars using websites such as 8biticon and NFT Avatar Maker.
 They can also buy, sell, and trade these digital items using NFT marketplaces like OpenSea, SuperRare, and LooksRare.
+Get your first NFT participating in our NFT lottery.

 Disclaimer.
 This material should not be considered as a basis for making investment decisions or as a recommendation to participate in investment transactions.
 Trading digital assets may involve significant risks and can result in the loss of invested capital.
 Therefore, you must ensure that you fully understand the risk involved, consider your level of experience, investment objectives, and seek independent financial advice if necessary.